chadillac/FitBlipper/README.md

 FitBlipper
 ==========

-A simple python script used to generate bit flipped versions of domain names.
+FitBlipper is a tool designed to help generate and check for the availability of bitflipped domain names.

 (requires https://pypi.python.org/pypi/bitarray/)